ombharat6361/Culinary-Cognition/README.md

 ## Model

-The core of this project is Transfer Learing with the EfficientNet architecture, a family of neural network models that provide an excellent trade-off between model size and performance.
+The core of this project is Transfer Learning with the EfficientNet architecture, a family of neural network models that provide an excellent trade-off between model size and performance.
 The pre-trained EfficientNetV2B0 model is fine-tuned on the food detection dataset to adapt to this task.
 The model was trained for 10 epochs, which provided the best results.

 ## Usage